sterno2510/receiptProcessor/README.md

 Once the container is running, you can view the app by navigating to [http://localhost:3001](http://localhost:3001) in your web browser.

+## In lieu of using Docker, follow the steps below
 ### Prerequisites

 Before you begin, ensure you have the following installed on your computer: